Donal Bisht

-Donal Bisht is an Indian actress.
-Bisht is best known for her portrayal of Sharanya Bisht in Ek Deewaana Tha and Ishika Patel in Roop - Mard Ka Naya Swaroop.
+Donal Bisht (born 27 August 1994) is an Indian actress who mainly works in Hindi television.
+She is best known for her portrayal of Sharanya Bisht in Sony TV's drama series Ek Deewaana Tha and Ishika Patel in Colors TV's Roop - Mard Ka Naya Swaroop.

-She is known for Webshow Tu Zakhm Hai in 2022.
 In 2021, she participated in Bigg Boss 15.
 In 2019, Bisht ranked 18th in Times Most Desirable Women on TV.

 Early life

-Donal was born on 27 August 1994 in Alwar, Rajasthan to Jaisingh Bisht and Jasumati Bisht, in a Hindu Rajput family whereas her native place is Uttarakhand.
+Donal was born on 27 August 1998 in Alwar, Rajasthan to Jaisingh Bisht and Jasumati Bisht, whereas her native place is Uttarakhand.

 She has an elder brother, Ranjan Bisht.

 She worked as a journalist for the news channel, and was also an anchor for DD National's Chitrahaar.

 Career

 Debut and early roles (2015-2017)

-Bisht was seen in a special appearance in Malayalam film D Company.
 She made her acting debut in 2015 with Airlines as a journalist.
 In the same year, she played Dr. Shelly Gaitonde in anthology series Twist Wala Love alongside Harshith Arora.

-In 2016, she appeared as Daisy in the Hindi film Take Care.
 From 2015 to 2017, she played Sakshi Deol Garewal in Kalash-Ek Vishwaas.
 It was her first major screen appearance.
 She also appeared as Priyanka in an episode of Aye Zindagi.

 Breakthrough and success (2018-2020)

 Bisht had her breakthrough with Ek Deewaana Tha where she portrayed Sharanya Bisht opposite Namik Paul and Vikram Singh Chauhan from 2017 to 2018.
 She played Radhika post the leap.
 The show ended in 2018.
 In 2018, she appeared as Riya in an episode of Laal Ishq alongside Mrunal Jain.

 From 2018 to 2019, she portrayed Ishika Patel, a headstrong girl in Roop - Mard Ka Naya Swaroop opposite Shashank Vyas.
 In 2019, she replaced Jasmin Bhasin as Happy Mehra in Dil Toh Happy Hai Ji.
 She played the role opposite Ansh Bagri.
 The show ended the same year.

-2020 proved to be Bisht's busiest year.
-She first appeared as Ram Prasad's daughter in the Hindi film Pyaar Banam Khap Panchayat.
-Next, she played Donal in the short film Duniya in 2020, directed by Karan Sharma.

 Bisht then made her web debut with Tia & Raj alongside Akshat Saluja.
 She played Tia and also produced the micro-web series.
 Then she portrayed Tamanna opposite Iqbal Khan.
 She also appeared in five music videos including 'Bepata', 'Alag Mera Yeh Rang Hain', 'Teri Patli Kamar', 'Betiyaan Pride of Nation' and 'Fukrapanti'.